Understanding Bloom Filters: A Simple Guide

 // Add adds a new element (key) to the Bloom Filter.

-// This operation sets the bits in the bit array based on the hashed values of the key.
+// This operation sets the bits in the bit array based on the hashed values of

 func (bf *BloomFilter) Add(key string) {